DavidAnson/markdownlint-cli2/README.md

       by parameters
     - Formatters can be used to customize the tool's output for different scenarios
+    - Relative paths are resolved based on the location of the `JSONC` file
     - For example: `[ [ "formatter-name", param_0, param_1, ... ], ... ]`
-    - This setting affects all output, so is valid **only** in the directory from which `markdownlint-cli2` is run
+    - This setting affects output for the entire pass, so is valid **only** in the directory from which `markdownlint-cli2` is run
 - Settings in this file apply to the directory it is in and all subdirectories.
 - Settings **merge with** those applied by any versions of this file in a parent directory.